Pine Street Inn began its journey in 1969, offering a safe alternative to the streets of Boston to approximately 200 men suffering from alcoholism.

 - 25 years of dedicated service by Lyndia Downie, President and Executive Director.

-2010 - Pine Street Inn expanded to more than 550 units of permanent housing throughout greater Boston, with a goal to add more permanent supportive housing while decreasing the number of men and women in its emergency shelter.
+2010 - Pine Street Inn expanded to more than 550 units of permanent housing throughout greater Boston, with a goal to add more permanent supportive housing while decreasing the number of those in emergency shelter.

 2011 - Pine Street opens two new permanent supportive houses: Sister Virginia Mulhern House in Jamaica Plain and 38-40 Upton Street in the South End.
 A transitional housing program for U.S. military veterans also opens in Dorchester.

-Pine Street Inn merges with hopeFound, an organization dedicated to ending homelessness in Jamaica Plain. hopeFound operated Shattuck Shelter, which opened in 1983 by Governor Michael Dukakis and offers year-round overnight emergency shelter and support for 120 homeless men and women each night.
+Pine Street Inn merges with hopeFound, an organization dedicated to ending homelessness in Jamaica Plain. hopeFound operated Shattuck Shelter, which opened in 1983 by Governor Michael Dukakis and offers year-round overnight emergency shelter and support for 120 homeless individuals each night.
 The merger also added Employment Services and Stabilization to Pine Street Inn’s programs.

 Pine Street Inn tips the balance, offering more beds in permanent housing than in shelter.

 Mayor Martin J. Walsh announces the establishment of the Boston's Way Home Fund to support the City of Boston's plan to end chronic homelessness.
-The fund will raise $10 million over the course of four years, which will be used to create 200 new units of supportive, sustainable, long-term housing for chronically homeless men and women.
+The fund will raise $10 million over the course of four years, which will be used to create 200 new units of supportive, sustainable, long-term housing for chronically homeless individuals.

 Pine Street Inn marks its 50th anniversary in the community.